jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 XFS was originally created by SGI (Silicon Graphics Inc) back in 1993 to be a high-end Unix work station filesystem.
 SGI was the company that made computers in the 1990's for high end move special effects and graphical simulation.
 They had their own version of Unix called IRIX, and needed a filesystem capable of handling large files at that time, and places like NASA which had large amounts of data to store and access.
 SGI created XFS to suit that need.
 XFS excels in the execution of parallel input/output (I/O) operations due to its design, which is based on allocation groups (a type of subdivision of the physical volumes in which XFS is used-also shortened to AGs).
 Because of this, XFS enables extreme scalability of I/O threads, file system bandwidth, and size of files and of the file system itself when spanning multiple physical storage devices[^127].

-XFS was ported to Linux in 2001, as SGI and IRIX went out of business and the filesystem languished.
+XFS was ported to Linux in 2001 as SGI and IRIX went out of business and the filesystem languished.
 It was opensourced and GPL'd in 2002.
-Red Hat began to see this filesystem as an alternative to ext4 and more mature than other replacements since it had over 10 years of development from the start to handle large scale files.
-Red Hat also hired many of the SGI engineers and developers who created this filesystem and brought back into production quality.
-Red Hat began with RHEL 7 to deprecate ext4 as the default filesystem and implement XFS as their standard filesystem.
+Red Hat began to see this filesystem as an alternative to ext4 and more mature than other replacements since it had over 10 years of development from the start to handle large sized files.
+Red Hat also hired many of the SGI engineers and developers who created this filesystem and brought it back into production quality.
+Red Hat began with RHEL 7 to deprecate ext4 as the default filesystem and implement XFS as their standard filesystem on the RHEL product.

 XFS is notoriously bad at being used by an everyday computer because its strength is build on using a system storing large database files or archiving large files.
 You can install the tools needed to make a partition of the XFS format by typing ```sudo apt-get install xfsprogs```; the XFS tools are already installed on Fedora and CentOS by default.
 You can create an XFS filesystem using the ```sudo mkfs.xfs``` command.
 We can grow an XFS filesystem with the command ```xfs_growfs /mount/point -D size```.

+### Modern Linux Filesystems

+The ext4 filesystem served its purpose well but by 2008 became apparent that ext4 was not the right filesystem design for taking full advantage of memory, disk, and processor improvements--as well as the changing use case of computing focusing on large dynamic clusters such as service companies like Google, Facebook, Twitter, and other social media companies.
+These new generation of filesystems combine the volume management and the filesystem.
+The two main candidates that are opensource and designed to take advantage of this current technological environment are [Btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page "btrfs wiki page") and [OpenZFS](https://openzfs.org/wiki/Main_Page "openZFS wiki page").

 ### Btrfs

-Theodore Ts'o has recommended moving to Btrfs (pronounced *butter fs*) as a replacement for ext4 moving forward, but development on Btrfs is stable enough for the openSUSE distro to use it as their default filesystem.
-Btrfs uses copy-on-write, which is a strategy where as multiple processes using the same piece of data, don't make copies of it each, but use pointers to the initial data, thereby speeding up the system, reducing the number of writes needed.
-The project was initially created by Oracle in 2007, for use on their own storage products, but was GPL'd and now many companies contribute to the codebase.
-Development continued on Btrfs after Oracle acquired the ZFS filesystem when they bought Sun.
-The project is marked stable and included in the Linux kernel since July of 2013.
+The project was initially created by Chris Mason at Oracle in 2007, for use on their own storage products to compete against SUN Microsystems ZFS operating system.
+By 2013 is was considered stable and included in the Linux Kernel by default.
+Facebook is currently where Chris Mason, the original author is employed, and they are championing the use of this operating system on [their servers](https://facebookmicrosites.github.io/btrfs/docs/btrfs-facebook.html "Facebook use of btrfs website").

-Chris Mason, the principal Btrfs author, has stated that the goal was, *"to let Linux scale for the storage that will be available.
+Btrfs is a modern copy on write (CoW) filesystem for Linux aimed at implementing advanced features while also focusing on fault tolerance, repair and easy administration[^ch11f121].
+Chris Mason, the principal Btrfs author, has stated that the goal of Btrfs was, *"to let Linux scale for the storage that will be available.
 Scaling is not just about addressing the storage but also means being able to administer and to manage it with a clean interface that lets people see what's being used and makes it more reliable[^128]."*

 Btrfs adds support for resource pooling and using extents to make logical drives across physical devices.
-It also includes snapshots of files--for point in time restore and in place cloning, and file based checksums.
+It also includes snapshots of files capability--for point-in-time restore, in-place cloning, and file based checksums.
+Recently openSuse and Fedora have adopted Btrfs as a filesystem, but support for Btrfs was remove in RHEL 8 (in favor of XFS and LVM).

 In order to format a system using Btrfs you need to install ```btrfs-tools``` on Ubuntu and ```btrfs-progs``` on Fedora.
-Suse Linux is the only major Linux distribution that has adopted btrfs as the default filesystem on their [Enterprise Edition Linux](https://www.suse.com/documentation/sles-12/singlehtml/stor_admin/stor_admin.html#sec.filesystems.major.btrfs "Suse Linux adopts btrfs as default").
-Though Facebook has made a significant investment and use of Btrfs and though they are not a Linux Distro company, they have [a large vested interest in Btrfs](https://facebookmicrosites.github.io/btrfs/ "Facebook uses btrfs").
-[Oracle maintains the documentation for btrfs](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_create_btrfs.html "Oracle maintains the documentation for btrfs").

 * ```sudo dnf install btrfs-progs```
 * ```sudo yum install btrfs-progs```